 Password hygiene should be part of every business’s security awareness training for staff members.
-Password reuse is the primary enabler of credential stuffing attacks, so businesses need to discourage this practice and ensure that their staff know how important it is to use strong and unique passwords, both at work and in their own personal capacities.
+Password reuse is the primary enabler of credential stuffing attacks, so businesses need to discourage this practice and ensure that their staff knows how important it is to use strong and unique passwords, both at work and in their own personal capacities.

 Web users can use secure password managers to generate complex and unpredictable passwords for every online account they have.
 Password managers will automatically store these passwords, and may also notify users if their email addresses appear in public data dumps.